BIPO-AISG-SMU/demand-forecasting/docs/initial-deployment/2-setup.md

 ### 4.2.
 Starting and Stopping Docker Containers

-Please refer to [Chapter 3: Inference Module](./3-inference-module.md) and [Chapter 4: Model Endpoint](./4-endpoint.md) for more details.
+Please refer to [Chapter 4: Model Endpoint](./4-endpoint.md) for more details.

 ### 4.3 Lifting of firewall ports in VM (if needed)
 Please execute the following to allow any incoming connections to port 8080 with the following command.